Signs of Higher Multipoles and Orbital Precession in GW151226: Source Discussion

 \section{Source Discussion}

-In the previous section, we demonstrated how the posterior distributions of the {\default} setup are bimodal.
-Crucially, the low-$q$ mode, which has a larger average log likelihood, only emerges when both higher multipoles and orbital precession are included in the parameter inference.
+In the previous section, we saw that the posterior from the {\default} setup is shifted towards the low-$q$ and high-$\chieff$ region compared to the {\nohm} and {\nopre} setups.
+Crucially, the solution in the low-$q$ and high-$\chieff$ region has a larger average log likelihood than the high-$q$ and low-$\chieff$ region.

 3pt